Convert Your Book to an Epub File

-Check the "Embed all fonts in this document" box.
+Check the box next to "Embed all fonts in this document."
 This places the font file directly in the

-- Check the "Smarten punctuation" box.
+Next, select the "Text" tab along the top of the page.
+On this page, check the box next to "Smarten punctuation."
 This replaces the straighter quotes (that look like double apostrophes) with fancier curly quotes.
 This means the document is typographically correct.

 Convert and inspect